BryanAim/100-days-of-code/log.md

 **Today's Progress** Finished the last challenge on APIs and Microservices section, the File Metadata microservice.

 **Thoughts** This was quite easy, however my progress is not being recorded

+### Day 45: June 14, Sunday

+**Today's Progress**
+Started on the Information Security and Quality Assurance Certification (300 hours) Finished the Introduction to Information Security with HelmetJS Challenges

+**Thoughts** Was okay, loved learning what HelmetJS and BCrypt are used for.